dbricare/spectra/README.md

-# raman
+# spectra
-Files useful for processing Raman spectral data
+Files useful for processing spectral data such as from Raman or Laser-induced breakdown spectroscopy (LIBS)